 5. Recommended coffee brewer for espresso

 A Moka pot produces espresso-like coffee.
-I call it like this as this is not an espresso; like you are used to, that was made with an espresso machine.
+I call it this because it is not an espresso, like you are used to, that was made with an espresso machine.
 These big espresso machines use more bars to produce that espresso.

 You have to see a Moka pot as a smaller version of the bigger machine.
-The Moka pot produces excellent coffee you can use in the making of different coffee recipes.
+The Moka pot produces excellent coffee, which can be used to make different coffee recipes.

-It is best used in the making of recipes that require espresso as the base layer.
-You get to make a ton of different recipes like an Espresso con Panna, Flat white, and a Pumpkin Spice Latte.
+It is best used in recipes that require espresso as the base layer.
+You can make many different recipes, like an Espresso con panna, a Flat white, and a Pumpkin Spice Latte.

-All with the Moka pot, isn’t that amazing?
-I use the induction Moka pot, as I use induction at home.
+I use the induction Moka pot, as I do at home!

 But there are, again, a lot of different sizes and shapes for this coffee brewer.
 The induction version of the Moka pot looks like this: